cjmirang/mira_mechanic/readme.md

 DM me directly on discord: mira0423

 ## Credits
-- Author: Dzejkop
+- Author: mira0423
-- Version: 1.0.1
+- Version: 1.0.0

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This script is licensed under the MIT License - see the LICENSE file for details.